As a sculptor, I embrace beauty.

 Steve Graber, who built the Cerberus 3D Gigante printer I used to create this 41″ tall sculpture, has confirmed that they were likely caused because the suck function on this printer does not work.
 It probably means something is wrong in the wiring, because it did work at one time.

-In most printers, the suck function draws a bit of the hot resin back in as the 3D printer begins a new layer.
-When it doesn’t suck that back, there’s a little excess resin, hence the nub.
+In most printers, the suck function draws a bit of the hot filament back in as the 3D printer begins a new layer.
+When it doesn’t suck that back, there’s a little bit of excess, hence the nub.
 Steve is working on that issue so that I won’t have the nubs on all of my 3D printed sculptures.

 Curiously enough, though, this actually the first time they’ve appeared like this.
 I actually love how they add texture to this particular sculpture, but I wouldn’t want them on every piece.

 That wasn’t the only strange aberration on this sculpture, however.
 Some wild looking “hairs” (watch out, Donald Trump!) also formed mostly ran between the towers.
 I’ve freed these strings and now they are just wild.
 At first I thought I might snip them off, but I’m starting to actually appreciate their serendipity and, well, furriness.

 The hairs were caused by the fans I have positioned on both sides of the printer.
 Yes, while the heating pad keeps the print tray warm, I want to keep the sculpture cool as it builds, and the fans do a good job, even when it is 110 in Phoenix (which is not unusual during the summer).

 As I learn more about adjusting the flow and speed based on the design of each sculpture, the number and types of surprises will likely diminish, but for now, I’m enjoying the unexpected beauty that the 3D printing process brings to my work.